simoncblyth/opticks/notes/issues/ab_full_geom.rst

 This explains "/tmp/blyth/opticks/GEOM/ntds3/G4CXOpticks" the ntds3 comes from SCRIPT envvar swapout of executable name "python"

 That is OK for an output directory, but not really for geometry saving.

-CFBASE is used for controlling input, maybe use G4CXOpticks_SAVE_CFBASE to trigger saving and provide the directory.